peaBerberian/paul-envs.sh/README.md

 # paul-envs

-`paul-envs` allows me to manage development containers so I can easily work on multiple large projects with rapidly changing dependencies in isolated and minimal containers.
+`paul-envs` is a dev container manager to let me easily work on multiple large projects with rapidly changing dependencies in isolated and minimal environments.

 <video src="https://github.com/user-attachments/assets/0eb8bbb8-5ad4-4c8d-8d80-f92fbb0072c4"></video>

+_Video: Creating and running a project with `paul-envs`.
+Here even development itself can take place inside the container._

 ## What's this

 `paul-envs` is both a wrapper over the `docker compose` tool and a configuration generator for it.

 Each of the created containers is similar in a way to [dev containers](https://containers.dev/) in that they are targeted for development usages but mine is optimized for multi-projects workflows and CLI-heavy usage.